 3. The Queen (2006)

-Another starring Helen Mirren, she’s amazing.
-This movie tells the story of the turmoil in England around the death of Princess Diana.
-This film is beautiful to watch and superbly acted.
-Michael Sheen plays newly elected Prime Minister Tony Blair.
+Another Helen Mirren, she’s fabulous.
+This movie follows the turmoil in England around the death of Princess Diana.
+Michael Sheen plays Prime Minister Tony Blair.
 I own this one.
+It’s tense and beautiful.

 4. Leatherheads (2008)